Kcboyy/eleventy-blog-test/content/contact/contact.md

 ---
 # Contact Me

-Please click on the link below which will direct you to the contact form.
+Please fill in the form below and we will get back to you shortly.

-Thanks for visiting!

-<a href="https://kcboyy.github.io/Portfolio/contact.html">Contact Form</a>

 <form name="contact" method="POST" data-netlify="true">
   <p>